jackalyst/top/README.md

-# Qi: Javascript icing for CSS.
+# Qi: Javascript 'assisted' CSS.

-For some things people seem to delve into javascript just to do something that could (or dare I say /should/) be done in CSS.

-Wouldn't it be nice to `.class:click` something instead of attaching an event?
-Or to select a parent element?
+Allowing present day standards CSS to enter a feature rich and backwards compatible arena.
+No dependancies.

 # How it works